cristigirbovan/ClaraCore/README.md

 - ✅ No restrictions on commercial use

 See the [LICENSE](LICENSE) file for full details.

-## 🙏 Acknowledgments

-ClaraCore is powered by [Embabel](https://github.com/embabel), an awesome and fun agent framework that makes building intelligent AI agents a joy!
-The five specialized agents in ClaraCore (API Testing, Debugging, Performance Analysis, Security Scanning, and Documentation Generation) are built on Embabel's powerful GOAP (Goal-Oriented Action Planning) runtime.

-If you're interested in building AI agents, check out Embabel - it's a great framework to work with!

 © 2025 ClaraCore.
 Licensed under Apache 2.0.